diagrams/potrace-diagrams/README.md

 Requires [bindings-potrace] and [potrace] librarys which are not yet on [Hackage].

-To install [bindins-potrace] you'll need to install the [potrace-library].
+To install [bindings-potrace] you'll need to install the [potrace-library].
 This should be in your systems package manager.

 ### mac installation